 AWS occurs for such a short amount of time, which makes it difficult for doctors to find the cause.

 According to the National Center for Biotechnology Information (NCBI) the following are direct causes of AWS:

 There is no treatment for Alice in Wonderland Syndrome.
 The best way to treat this condition is simply by helping the patient become more comfortable.

-For example, if the problem is caused by migraines, the treatment to the migraine itself may be the best way to alleviate Alice in Wonderland Syndrome symptoms.
+For example, if the problem is caused by migraines, the treatment of the migraine itself may be the best way to alleviate Alice in Wonderland Syndrome symptoms.

 A migraine prophylaxis followed by a migraine diet is the most common attempt at treatment, but this “fix” may or may not help with AWS.
 AWS mainly occurs in children and, in most cases, goes away over time.

 For more information, visit the UPMC Neurology Services webpage.